 - creation of an off-line flood storage wetland.

-It’s expected the works will be completed in late Spring, with path diversions to alternative routes signposted during the works.
+It’s expected the works will be completed in summer, with path diversions to alternative routes signposted during the works.

 Cllr Shelley Powell, Knowsley’s Cabinet Member for Communities and Neighbourhoods said: “Court Hey Park is a much loved green space used by many walkers and visitors every day and we are delighted to have been awarded this funding which has made these works possible.
 These improvements will not only improve access to the park, but will provide new, accessible walkways to some of the key attractions at the park.
 We are keeping any disruption caused by the works to a minimum and appreciate everyone’s patience at this time.”